top of page

 >> inner u, Club night at The Yard, 2018

-LOW-KEY, 2017- 2019, in collaboration with Michael Kitchin and Sara Sassanelli with a different invited performer
+In collaboration with Michael Kitchin and Sara Sassanelli with a different invited performer

 >> Platform Southwark Gallery, with Fernanda Muñoz-Newsome